-Table 1.
-Consequence of incident Rank Category Example of consequence in category 1 Minor No worker injuries.
+Rank Category Example of consequence in category 1 Minor No worker injuries.
 Nil or low media interest.
 Liquid release contained on lease.
 Gas release impact on lease only.
 2 Moderate First aid treatment required for on- lease worker(s).
 Local and possible regional media interest.
 Liquid release not contained on lease.
 Gas release impact has potential to extend beyond lease.
 3 Major Worker(s) requires hospitalization.
 Regional and national media interest.
-Liquid release extends beyond lease-not contained.
+Liquid release extends beyond leasenot contained.
 Gas release impact extends beyond lease-public health/safety could be jeopardized.
 4 Catastrophic Fatality.
 National and international media interest.
 Liquid release off lease not contained-potential for, or is, impacting water or sensitive terrain.
-Gas release impact extends beyond lease-public health/safety jeopardized.
+Gas release impact extends beyond lease-public health/safety ieopardized.

-Table 2.
-Likelihood of incident escalating Rank Descriptor Description 1 Unlikely The incident is contained or controlled and it is unlikely that the incident will escalate.
+Rank Descriptor Description 1 Unlikely The incident is contained or controlled and it is unlikely that the incident will escalate.
 There is no chance of additional hazards.
 Ongoing monitoring required.
 2 Moderate Control of the incident may have deteriorated but imminent control of the hazard by the licensee is probable.
 It is unlikely that the incident will further escalate.
 3 Likely Imminent and/or intermittent control of the incident is possible.
 The licensee has the capability of using internal and/or external resources to manage and bring the hazard under control in the near term.
 4 Almost certain or currently occurring The incident is uncontrolled and there is little chance that the licensee will be able to bring the hazard under control in the near term.
 The licensee will require assistance from outside parties to remedy the situation.
-What is the likelihood that the incident will escalate,